sugarlabs/sugar-docs/README.md

 developers.
 This repository also contains image files for the documentation.

-You can find developers documentation here : https://developer.sugarlabs.org/
+You can find developer documentation here: https://developer.sugarlabs.org/

 ###How to contribute?